kkortes/svelte-game-client/README.md

+## My personal repo

+This repo is a work in progress and is currently my personal thing.
+Feel free to fork or ask questions about it, but expect things to change drastically.
+I have no current plans of making a "official release" ever :P

 ## Information

-This is an opinionated mono repo for game dev using web tech.
+This is a highly opinionated mono repo for game dev using web tech.

 The stack is: